 My recipe is a result of experiments, but I used the guidelines from a wonderful book on Dutch baking, Koekje (Cookie) by Cees Holtkamp and Kees Raat before adapting my version.

 It’s hard to be precise about the quantities of liquid in the dough, because every type of flour absorbs water differently.
 In my experience, North American flour requires much more liquid than European flour, but start with the quantity suggested and add more if the dough doesn’t come together.
 If you want to make the traditional molded cookies, the dough has to be very firm, almost crumbly, in order to hold the design.
 (For the cut out cookies, the dough should be softer.)
 Be prepared for the first few attempts to be less than picture perfect, especially if you’re using brand new molds.
-Many professional bakers recommend using rice flour for dusting the molds, but whatever you use, be generous when dusting the molds.
+Many professional bakers recommend using rice flour for dusting the molds, but whatever you use, be generous.

 If you’re using a store-bought spice blend, feel free to increase the quantity to 5-6 teaspoons.
 Prepackaged mixtures tend to pack less punch than the homemade variety.